FilipeGFS/readme-simulador-fenix/README.md

 ### forces
 The folder that contains all the forces applied to the rocket through its trajectory, such as: drag, weight and wind force.
 All classes in this folder inherit from the **Vector** class, so they will all be treated as vectors, having their methods, as they should be.

-### delta_time_simulation
+*delta_time_simulation:*
-It contains the DeltaTimeSimulation class, which represents the state of the rocket at a given time instant.
+<p>It contains the DeltaTimeSimulation class, which represents the state of the rocket at a given time.
+Its only use is to get this information
+information in a practical way.</p>

 ## Aerodynamic